-If you experience issues with CHM2046L that you cannot resolve with your TA, please see Dr. Korolev in person.
+If you experience issues with CHM2046L that you cannot resolve with your TA, please write directly to Dr. Lopez and request a meeting (if required) by zoom.
 Don't wait until the end of term to resolve an ongoing issue.